vertexproject/synapse/docs/synapse/devopsguide.rst

     has enabled any listeners which would respond to healthcheck probes.
 The large value prevents a service from being terminated prior to a long running data migration completing.

+  Ingress and Load Balancing
+    The use of ``kubectl port-forward`` may not sustainable in a production environment.
+It is common to use a form of ingress controller or load balancer for external services to reach services such as the Cortex or Optic applications.

   Log aggregation
     Many Kubernetes clusters may perform some sort of log aggregation for the containers running in them.
 If your log aggregation solution can parse JSON formatted container logs, you can set the ``SYN_LOG_STRUCT`` environment